 Lessons were always enjoyable because he would teach songs that the student wants to play right from the start while also incorporating more technical lessons.
 I had nothing but great experiences taking lessons from Andy Sorentino for eight years.

 The best guitar teacher I've ever had!
 He listens to what YOU want to achieve and builds lesson plans to meet your objectives.
 A great communicator who can clearly explain the whys and hows of guitar playing.
 Always prepared for your lesson objectives and available via phone or email to provide further guidance.
 Does what he says he will do!
 Don't look any further, hire Andy!

-I have taught at SideKick Studios in Liberty Township for the last 11 years. (until recently closed due to Covid-19 closures)
+I taught at SideKick Studios in Liberty Township for the last 11 years. (until recently closed due to Covid-19 closures)

 I am currently part of an acoustic classic rock duo, Sunderman & Sorentino, performing in small venues and restaurants in the Greater Cincinnati area.

 I played professionally in several bands in Columbus, Ohio many years ago.
 In the last 15 years, I had been involved with my church's Worship team, playing guitar for Contemporary Worship services and running sound when not playing.